willarliss/Trade-Bot/README.md

 ## Next Steps

  - The environment can be modified and improved to support the trade of multiple stocks at once, instead of just one.
- - The environment can be modified to allow a continuous action space.
+ - The environment will be modified to allow a continuous action space.
 This will allow for testing of Deep Deterministic Policy Gradients or embedded Double DQNs.
  - A separate forecasting model can be built separate from the agent.
-This will allow price predictions to be fed to the agent alongside environment state observations.
+This would allow price predictions to be fed to the agent alongside environment state observations.

 ---